nastirlex/Catering-Dishes-Helper-android-app/README.md

 # Catering-Dishes-Helper-android-app
-App Catering Helper with machine learning
+Catering and dishes recommendations with Artificial Intelligence